 Side Effects of Eating Late at Night

 If your nighttime eating patterns veer more compulsive than constructive, you may experience some of the following undesirable side effects.

 First, if you hope to prioritize weight management, grazing or overeating at night will likely work against you.
 According to Gillihan, research shows that “increasing the fasting window between dinner and breakfast leads to better regulation of our weight—even if we consume the same number of calories.”
 (Hence why intermittent fasting is an increasingly popular tool for weight management.)

 In short, if you minimize your overnight fasting window by snacking well after dinner, you’ll be less likely to attain or maintain your weight goals.

-Maya says that we have a tendency to lay down after eating late at night.
+Digestive issues are another consequence of late-night snacking.
+Feller says that we have a tendency to lie down after eating late at night.
 However, reclining while your stomach is full can potentially increase GI discomfort.
 “When the body is in a relaxed and horizontal position, contents of the stomach are able to flow back up into the esophagus and cause acid reflux,” she shares.
+Heartburn may also result.

 Poor Sense of Self

 Lastly, your mental health may suffer if you regularly overeat at night but want to stop.
 “Many people find it demoralizing to watch themselves break their diets at night, or eat foods they promised themselves they wouldn’t,” Gillihan explains.
 Such feelings of defeat and failure can instigate:

 - Low mood